iExecBlockchainComputing/documentation-tools/tools/web3telegram/methods/sendTelegram.md

 ---
 description:
-  Use the sendTelegram method from Web3Telegram to send secure Telegram messages without knowing the recipient's username or chat ID, leveraging Ethereum addresses and iExec's Data Protector tool.
+  Use the sendTelegram method from Web3Telegram to send secure Telegram messages without knowing the recipient's username or chat ID.
 ---

 # sendTelegram